 When it comes to getting things done some of us are unable to rely on our own drive or genuine interests to complete the task.
-And even though we may really want to get things done on our to-do lists so we can reach out goals sometimes it takes more than the desire to really get things moving in the right direction.
-That’s where your willpower comes into play.
+And even though we may really want to get things done it takes more than the desire to get things moving in the right direction.
+That’s when your willpower comes into play.

 I’m sure we’ve all had moments where we had the intention to organize the office space, or send those emails or bathe the dog, or write an article but we only thought to do those things.
 There was no action to support the thought of accomplishing the goal.
 And without the action things don’t get done which inevitably put you back at square one with only a longer to-do list and no progress whatsoever.
 So, when you become aware that you’ve been cycling through this habit of inactivity and nonprogression there’s only one thing left to do and that’s to draw upon your own willpower to get things moving in the right direction.

 Willpower is the secret serum for accomplishing your goals when you ordinarily don’t have the inner drive to do so.
 Willpower is not to be confused with force.
 With willpower you’ll certainly control and monitor your actions by being attentive and mindful but you’re not forced to draw upon abilities that you wouldn’t naturally possess.
 Willpower is the main contributing factor for getting things done because it lays the foundation of progress which will eventually encourage a pattern of habit within you.
 Those who have relied on willpower often talk about inner strength and relying on their own determination to succeed.
 Much of this is discipline – it takes a disciplined and determined mind to focus and take the actions needed to make progress.